 Here is the program that started me off on this whole pursuit: hello world.
 It is dense.
 With the program header table overlaid on top of the ELF header, and program itself running through both of them, some of the bytes have no less than three different purposes.

 Here you can find an even smaller hello-world program, apparently written by someone named Kikuyan (菊やん).
 It is only 58 bytes long, and would have been 57 if the author had used the same version of the greeting as myself.
 The program uses the technique of loading to absolute address zero, which permits a number of tricks that further reduce code size.
-I have not used this technique myself, because sadly current versions of Linux do not permit executables to use a load address of zero.
+I have not used this technique myself, because current versions of Linux do not, by default, permit executables to use a load address of zero.
 It is an ingenious little program, though.